Bios Partners

 Series A in 2019

-IN8bio, Inc. is a clinical-stage biotechnology company based in New York that specializes in developing innovative therapies for cancer treatment, utilizing gamma-delta T cells.
-These immune cells possess unique properties that allow them to differentiate between healthy and diseased tissues.
-The company is currently conducting two Phase 1 clinical trials for its lead product candidates: INB-200, a genetically modified autologous gamma-delta T cell therapy aimed at treating newly diagnosed glioblastoma, and INB-100, an allogeneic therapy for patients with acute leukemia undergoing hematopoietic stem cell transplantation.
-IN8bio also has a diverse portfolio of preclinical programs targeting various solid tumor types, further expanding its commitment to advancing cell-based immunotherapies.
-Founded in 2016 and previously known as Incysus Therapeutics, IN8bio continues to focus on harnessing the potential of gamma-delta T cells to improve cancer treatment outcomes.
+IN8bio, Inc. is a clinical-stage biotechnology company based in New York, focused on developing innovative therapies for cancer treatment utilizing gamma-delta T cells.
+These immune cells possess the unique ability to distinguish between healthy and diseased tissues, making them promising candidates for cancer therapies.
+IN8bio employs its DeltEx platform, which incorporates allogeneic, autologous, and genetically modified approaches to create effective cell therapies aimed at targeting and eliminating tumor cells.
+The company is currently conducting two investigator-initiated Phase 1 clinical trials for its lead product candidates: INB-200, designed for newly diagnosed glioblastoma, and INB-100, aimed at treating patients with high-risk leukemia undergoing hematopoietic stem cell transplantation.
+In addition to these clinical efforts, IN8bio has a diverse portfolio of preclinical programs targeting various solid tumor types.
+Founded in 2016 and originally known as Incysus Therapeutics, IN8bio rebranded in August 2020 to reflect its focus on advancing gamma-delta T cell therapies.

 Immusoft